 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss learning environments.
+Our guest today is a teenager from Russia and we are going to discuss your learning experience.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Music listening locations».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Music listening locations”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two places to listen to music;
+- mention the advantages (1–2) of the two places to enjoy music;

-- mention the disadvantages (1–2) of the two places to listen to music;
+- mention the disadvantages (1–2) of the two places to enjoy music;

-- express your opinion on the subject of the project – where you prefer to listen to music and why.
+- express your opinion on the subject of the project – which of the places to enjoy music presented in the pictures you prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.